flutter/assets-for-api-docs/README.md

 To convert animations into mp4 files, it needs `ffmpeg`, available for macOS via Homebrew and Linux via apt-get.

+The generator currently only supports running on an Android runtime.
+An Android device or emulator must be running before invoking the `generate.dart` script.

 The Android `adb` command and the `flutter` command need to both be available and in a directory in the `PATH` environment variable.
 Be sure it is the same one that is running as a server (which is often started by your IDE, so use the same `adb` the IDE is running).